solita/solita.github.com/_posts/2022-06-30-My first-take-on-KMM-Kotlin-Multiplatform-Mobile.md

 }
 ```

-## My DevNotary implementation
+## My Dev Notary implementation

 Alright, so the project that gave me opportunity to test KMM in practice was Dev Notary.
 You can find the project pitch [here](https://docs.google.com/presentation/d/1iQYibISIREyWV02GtvO5TPkzlbcVgZWi-XdXGsPp_5I/edit?usp=sharing).
-DevNotary is a simple application that lets developers create notes, documentations or memos and interact with them.
+Dev Notary is a simple application that lets developers create notes, documentations or memos and interact with them.
 Basic CRUD with addition of sharing the notes with other users.
 The functional requirements were simple:
 - Authentication
 - Managing a note: create, read, edit, delete, share
 - Restore notes